 Picking a Primary School

-Next September may seem a long way off, however, if your child was born between September 1st 2015-August 31st 2016, then you will need to fill in their primary school application for Reception 2020 before the deadline on January 15th 2020.
+Next September may seem a long way off, however, if your child was born between September 1st 2016-August 31st 2017, then you will need to fill in their primary school application for Reception 2021 before the deadline on January 15th 2021 11:59pm (for those that like leaving things to the very last minute!).

 It can seem like an overwhelming decision to make, so here at Tales of Me HQ we have compiled a list of things to think about when applying for primary schools.